Jbleezy/BO1-Reimagined/README.md

 ### PM63
 * Unupgraded: increased reserve ammo from 100 to 120
 * Upgraded: increased reserve ammo from 225 to 250
-* Upgraded: reduced hipfire spread
+* Upgraded: decreased hipfire spread
-* Upgraded: reduced recoil
+* Upgraded: decreased recoil
 * Upgraded: ammo now gets added at the same time that it does in the reload animation when reloading with an empty clip

 ### RPK